god-of-errors/RpgCombatSystemBlog/index.md

 Enhancing the AI's decision-making process is a main priority at the moment.
 The current template relies on random skill and target selection, but incorporating more sophisticated AI behaviors, such as Utility AI, can elevate the enemies' challenge level and introduce dynamic decision-making.

 2. Character Progression System:
 This would involve the implementation of customizable skill trees, character classes, and a robust level-up system.
-This would ais to add depth and personalization to the player's journey.
+This would help add depth and personalization to the player's journey.

 3. Quest and Story Incorporation:
 Expanding the template to integrate with a broader RPG framework, including incorporating quest triggers based on battle outcomes, enabling character interactions mid-battle, etc...